rjharris2020/Plot.ly_Challenege/README.md

 5. Display each key-value pair from the metadata JSON object somewhere on the page.

 6. Update all of the plots any time that a new sample is selected.

+Code can be viewed in the app.js file located in the StarterCode folder under js folder.